Vanessa Bell, Self Portrait, 1915.

 Vanessa Bell was one of the most radical and influential artists working in Britain and opening up professional opportunities for women, including her sister, Virginia Woolf.
 She muscled in on the male-dominated culture of British modernism and was one of the first artists in Britain to produce fully-resolved abstract paintings and collages.
 Her work was exhibited in London and Paris alongside that of Wyndham Lewis, David Bomberg, Thérèse Lessore and artists more closely associated with the Bloomsbury Group in the first decades of the 20th century.

-In this ARTscapades talk, Dr Wendy Hitchmough, who was curator at the Bloomsbury artists’ home, Charleston, for over 12 years and is emeritus senior lecturer at the University of Sussex, examines Bell’s paintings of women.
-She explores the ways in which Bell deliberately positioned her own work within a European canon, presenting an alternative, feminist perspective on female sexuality and fertility.
+Join Dr Wendy Hitchmough, former Charleston curator and author of the new biography Vanessa Bell: The Art and Life of a Bloomsbury Radical, as she examines Bell’s paintings of women.
+In this ARTscapades talk Hitchmough explores the ways in which Bell deliberately positioned her own work within a European canon, presenting an alternative, feminist perspective on female sexuality and fertility.

 This event will be recorded.
 Ticket holders are emailed a link to view the recording afterwards which is available for one month.
 Proceeds from ARTscapades ticket sales benefit museums, galleries and other arts-based organisations and projects.